WebReflection/buffered-clone/SPECIFICATIONS.md

 # Specifications

-## WIP

-Basic specifications for this protocol.
+These are the most on-topic and concise specs I could think about and it's all about describing this "*protocol*" idea that has been proven to already work really fast, really robust, and really well.

 ### Basics: encode or decode with optional recursion

-> ℹ️ **Note**
-> The main goal of this protocol is **simplicity**, as in *simple to implement* and *simple to read and reason about* while either *encoding* or *decoding* data.
+> 𝒊 **Note**: the main goal of this protocol is **simplicity**, as in *simple to implement* and *simple to read and reason about* while either *encoding* or *decoding* data.

 Both `encode` and `decode` functionalities are symmetric and always produce a *buffer* that can be linearly encoded or decoded from `0` to its length through a view based on *u8* numbers or through a *Uint8Array* view in *JS*.

-The decoding should keep track of its current index while moving forward and it would never overflow the buffer boundaries.
+The decoding should keep track of its current index while moving forward and it would never overflow the buffer boundaries, making this whole idea suitable for pre-allocated buffers too, as it doesn't matter their size while decoding.

 The *recursion* *type* is basically just a pointer to the buffer/view *index* where that data can be found again, simplifying multiple encoding or decoding of simple to complex data.